ekimetrics/ekimetrics.github.io/blog/2025-02-17-Talk_to_Data_App.md

 ## 1. Talk to data: a new frontier

-‘2024 will be the year of talk-to-data’.
-It was with this conviction that we resolved, at the end of 2023, to tackle this challenge – mostly known under the technical name “Text-to-SQL”.
-The widespread use of GPT-4-turbo and the upgrading of the Open AI competition, the fall in costs, the increase in the size of the context, and the incredible speed of the market meant that this huge challenge was going to be our new horizon.
+As 2023 drew to a close, we made a strategic decision to tackle one of the most promising challenges in data science: enabling natural language interactions with databases, technically known as "Text-to-SQL."
+Our conviction that 2024 would be the breakthrough year for talk-to-data applications was driven by several key developments: the release of GPT-4-turbo, intensifying competition in the AI space, declining implementation costs, expanded context windows, and unprecedented market momentum.

-## 2. Why it is useful ?
+## 2. Business Value

-If it's interesting for the data scientist, the challenge had to be interesting for the business.
-We identified 3 types of useful use, which convinced our first customer:
+The business case for talk-to-data solutions extends beyond technical innovation.
+We identified 3 primary value propositions that resonated with our first customer:

 </div>